 B.F.A.
-Gaming and Animation 72 hours, no minor required
+DEGREE IN GAMING AND ANIMATION 72 HOURS

-The Bachelor of Fine Arts Program in Gaming and Animation prepares students to use emerging media for the purpose of communication design, self-expression and experimentation.
-G&A Students will have a grasp of industry-level skills and artistic techniques including texturing, unwrapping, animating, and rigging 3D models, game level design, 2d animation techniques, audio production and interactive design.
+The Bachelor of Fine Arts Program in Gaming and Animation prepares students to use emerging media for the purpose of game design, self-expression and experimentation.
+G&A Students will have a grasp of industry-level skills and artistic techniques including texturing, uv mapping, animating, and rigging 3D models, game level design, 2D animation techniques, audio production and interactive design.